 Contact dermatitis is a reddish rash on the skin caused by chemical exposure.
 The rash usually appears in minutes or hours after exposure, but it can last two to four weeks.

-- Dry, cracked, scaly skin
+- Dry, cracked, flaky skin.

-- Swelling, burning, or slight pain
+- Swelling, burning, or slight pain.

-- 5 tablespoons of oatmeal (75 g)
+- 5 tablespoons of oatmeal (2 2/3 oz.)

-- 2 cups of eater (500 ml)
+- 2 cups of water

 - First, heat the water in a pot.

 - Once boiling, remove it from the heat.

 - Finally, proceed to make baths with this solution.

 Another option is to place the solution in the refrigerator.
 When it’s cool, apply it to the areas affected by contact dermatitis with a compress.

 Keep reading: Three Medicinal Remedies for Allergies

 2. Apply aloe vera gel to the skin

 Medical studies show that aloe vera is useful to treat skin conditions.
 In fact, one of the conditions it works well on is contact dermatitis.

 The following is the easiest remedy:

 - Then, extract the gel from inside the leaf with a knife